chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/LwIP/LwIP_IAP/readme.txt

   - This example has been tested with the following environments:
      - STM324x9I-EVAL board
      - Http clients: Firefox Mozilla (v24) or Microsoft Internet Explorer (v8 and later)
-     - TFTP client:  PC utility TFTPD32 (http://tftpd32.jounin.net/)
-     - DHCP server:  PC utility TFTPD32 is used as a DHCP server
+     - TFTP client and DHCP server: PC utility TFTPD32 (http://tftpd32.jounin.net/)

   - STM324x9I-EVAL Set-up
     - Connect the eval board to remote PC (through a crossover ethernet cable)